About Kairos

 Kairos is a Special Assistance School.
-We support senior students (Years 10,11 and 12) who have disengaged, or are at risk of disengaging, from mainstream education to complete their secondary education.
+We support senior students in Years 10, 11 and 12 who have disengaged, or are at risk of disengaging, from mainstream education to complete their secondary education.
 The education legislation in which we operate enables us to offer an increased level of flexibility in the delivery of education programs.
 For our students, this means more relevant programs, a more supportive environment and greater success rates both during and after school.

-We have developed a unique model of education, which we call the Ripple Model, based on a neuroscience approach, which drives our strategic objectives to be Story Changers, Community Impacters and Tribal Educators.
+We have developed a unique model of education, which we call the Ripple Model, based on a neuroscience approach, which drives our strategic objectives to be Story Changers, Community Impactors and Tribal Educators.

 Story Changers